Support Direct Democracy

 We nominated 42 candidates in 124 (34% of) ridings and registered constituency associations in all 124 ridings in the 2018 Ontario election getting 16,149 votes, 0.28%, of the total province wide vote, and our candidates average vote was higher than the Libertarian Party average.

 Our growth from 8 to 42 candidates in our first four years makes us the fasted growing party in Ontario in a century, two elections sooner than the Green Party and three sooner than the Libertarian Party.

-We are Registering a Federal NOTA Party for the 2019 Federal Election and have organized a Charter legal challenge with several of Ontario smaller registered political parties to more than a dozen of Ontario’s rigged elections laws.
-The Federal NOTA Party cannot issue non-refundable tax receipts for donations until our registration is approved and the election called.
-Until then your Donation will not qualify for a receipt.
+We have organized a Charter legal challenge with several of Ontario smaller registered political parties to more than a dozen of Ontario’s rigged elections laws.
+The Federal NOTA Party cannot issue non-refundable tax receipts for donations until our registration is approved when the NEXT election or by-election after October 21, 2019 is called.
+Until then Donations from non-Ontario residents will not qualify for a receipt.
 Ontario residents may make a donation to the Ontario NOTA Party and will receive a refundable tax credit receipt.
 Unless we are advised otherwise donations from Ontario residents will be to the Ontario NOTA Party.

 Please make a donation now and help us!

 * Please complete the donation form below for Interac or Credit Card donation as Elections Ontario requires those details for compliance purposes.